 A single majority shareholder automatically carries over 50% so they alone can remove a director without the support of other owners.

 This right to remove cannot be taken from the shareholders by anything contained in the director's service contract or in the Articles of Association.
 However, if a removal is in breach of the director’s service contract, or the terms of a shareholders’ agreement, the removed director will have a right to damages if they choose to go to court.

 Although a reason for removal need not be given, it usually is.
 Common reasons are:

 - disqualification under the law

 - mental disorder under the Mental Health Act 1983

-- breach of his service contract
+- breach of their service contract

-- his resignation from office or
+- their resignation from office or

 - absence from a board meeting for a consecutive period of six months